Conexus Credit Union: History

-In 1937, Tom Molloy, a reporter turned labour leader organized and created the Regina Co-operative Savings and Credit Union, which later came to be named Sherwood Credit Union.
-Sherwood Credit Union (later Conexus Credit Union) in 1976 implemented the first automated teller machine in Canada at its two branches in Regina.
-The project was developed for Sherwood Credit Union by the IT staff of CIS (Co-operative Insurance Services - later CGI) under contract to Saskatchewan Cooperative Credit Services (later Saskcentral).
-This venture involved cooperation from IBM Canada.
+In 1937, Tom Molloy, a reporter turned labour leader, organized the Regina Co-operative Savings and Credit Union, which was later renamed Sherwood Credit Union.
+In 1976, Sherwood Credit Union (which later became Conexus Credit Union) introduced the first automated teller machine (ATMs) in Canada at its two Regina branches.
+The project was developed by the IT staff of CIS (Co-operative Insurance Services, later CGI) under a contract with Saskatchewan Cooperative Credit Services (later Saskcentral), in collaboration with IBM Canada.

-In April 2025, Conexus, Yorkton-based Cornerstone Credit Union, and Lloydminster-based Synergy Credit Union, announced their intent to merge, pending member and regulatory approval.
-The merger was approved in June 2025, and will officially take effect January 1, 2026; the merged entity will inherit the Conexus Credit Union name and be led by its current CEO Celina Philpot.
+In April 2025, Conexus, Yorkton-based Cornerstone Credit Union, and Lloydminster-based Synergy Credit Union announced their intent to merge, pending member and regulatory approval.
+The merger was approved in June 2025, and officially took effect January 1, 2026.
+The newly merged entity retained the Conexus Credit Union name and is led by CEO Celina Philpot.